Stone Harbor in Cape May County, New Jersey — The American Northeast (Mid-Atlantic)

 In 1909, a sewage system was developed and completed.
 Thirty miles of sewage lines are now in operation.
 The first artesian well was driven to a depth of 856 feet to reach the famous “Kirkwood Sands” from whence our supply of pure water is obtained.
 Our pumping station at 96th Street and 2nd Avenue was built in 1924.
 A new well, our fourth, was drilled in 1981.
 We are now supplying a total of 200,000,000 gallons of water each year to meet the demands of our population.
 (Submitted on March 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on March 6, 2018.
-This page originally submitted on March 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 51 times since then.
+It was originally submitted on March 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 80 times since then and 5 times this year.
 Photos: 1, 2, 3, 4. submitted on March 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.